6th Port Headquarters: Deactivation

 The unit was deactivated on May 24, 1946, in France.

 Recognition

 The 6th Port was awarded the Meritorious Service Plaque for superior performance in control and execution of its port missions on 15 January 1945.

+Members

+Members of the 6th Port include:

+Howard D. Becker, (1914-1995), documentary artist assigned by Col. R. Hunter Clarkson to 6th Port Headquarters, Becker painted and sketched the history of the occupation and reconstruction of the port.
+His watercolor painting "Assembly Plant", Cazes, Morocco, 1946, appears in “Soldiers Serving The Nation”, in The US Army Art Collection and several of his works are at the Historical Properties Section in Washington, D.C.